FabDonRixos/Awesome-Arts/.github/CONTRIBUTING.md

   - [Camelcase](https://developer.mozilla.org/en-US/docs/Glossary/Camel_case)
 - Use the template
 - Go to the artworkList and create a new entry look at the IArtworkItem to know what the props are
-- Now you have set up everything and your Artwork should render inside the application, you're ready to get creative.
+- Now you have set up everything and your Component should render inside the application, you're ready to get creative.

 ## Pull Request
 - [Component](#component)